Live attenuated influenza (flu) vaccine

 Influenza is an infection of the respiratory system caused by the influenza virus.
 A person with influenza is at risk of other infections, including viral or bacterial pneumonia, which is an infection of the lungs.

 Influenza spreads easily from person-to-person through coughing, sneezing, or having face-to-face contact.
-The virus can also spread when you touch tiny droplets from a cough or sneeze on another person or object and then touch your eyes, mouth or nose before washing your hands.
+The virus can also spread when you touch tiny droplets from a cough or sneeze on another person or object and then touches your eyes, mouth or nose before washing your hands.

 Mature minor consent

 It is recommended that parents or guardians and their children discuss consent for immunization.
 Children under the age of 19, who are able to understand the benefits and possible reactions for each vaccine and the risk of not getting immunized, can legally consent to or refuse immunizations.
-For more information on mature minor consent, see HealthLinkBC File #119 The Infants Act, Mature Minor Consent and Immunization.
+For more information on mature minor consent, visit HealthLinkBC File #119 The Infants Act, Mature Minor Consent and Immunization.

 For more information